Skip to Content

 Stem Cuttings

-This technique works with many house plants, annuals and even some vegetables.
+This technique works with many house plants, annuals, and even some vegetables.
 I have done this with cherry tomato plants with great success.
 Why buy several tomato plants when you only need one?

 The main difference between stem and leaf cuttings is that a leaf cutting uses just one leaf, while a stem cutting has a piece of the stem with several sets of leaves attached.

-I have a step by step tutorial showing how to take stem cuttings from a purple passion plant.
+I have a step-by-step tutorial showing how to take stem cuttings from a purple passion plant.
 You can check it out here.

 Rose stem cuttings